htastan/Econometrics-II/README.md

 ## Prerequisites

-  * You need to pass Econometrics I and Statistics I-II; also basic knowledge of algebra and calculus at the college level (Maths I-II).
+  * Basic knowledge of Econometrics I and Statistics I-II is assumed.

 ## Textbook